What you will learn in this article:

 Chaga Energy Elixir (Daytime)

-Chaga Energy Elixir is a wonderful beverage to boost your energy levels while supporting detoxification and giving your brain a little extra edge.
+Chaga Energy Elixir is a wonderful beverage to boost your energy levels while supporting overall health and giving your brain a little extra edge.
 The ingredients are a synergistic blend of chaga, ginseng, and burdock.
 The flavor is woody, earthy, and bitter with notes of coffee.

 Pique Tea’s Chaga is wild harvested from birch trees that grow in the most pristine parts of the Siberian tundra.